-An admission authorized under this section is not intended to supplant the right of a client to access private duty nursing (PDN), personal care services (PCS), home health skilled nursing (HHSN), home health aide (HHA), and therapies (PT, OT, ST), as well as certified respiratory care practitioner services and early childhood intervention (ECI) services rendered in the client's residence when medically necessary.
+An admission authorized under this section is not intended to supplant the right of a client to access PDN, personal care services (PCS), HHSN, HHA, and therapies (physical, occupational, and speech), as well as certified respiratory care practitioner services and ECI services rendered in the client's residence when medically necessary.

-PPECC providers must collaborate and coordinate care with the client's existing service providers, including physicians, therapists, certified respiratory care practitioners, and home health agencies rendering services such as private duty nursing and/or home health skilled nursing, home health aide services, personal care services, hospice, and other providers who render medically necessary services.
+PPECC providers must collaborate and coordinate care with the client's existing service providers, including physicians, therapists, certified respiratory care practitioners, and home health agencies rendering services such as PDN and/or HHSN, HHA services, PCS, hospice, and other providers who render medically necessary services.
 The PPECC must ensure the provision of the following basic services:

-- The development, implementation, and monitoring of a comprehensive POC in collaboration with the client or the client's responsible adult that addresses the client's medical, nursing, psychosocial, therapeutic, and developmental services, including the following prescribed services: - Skilled nursing - Personal care services to assist with activities of daily living or instrumental activities of daily living while in the PPECC - Functional developmental services - Nutritional and dietary services, including nutritional counseling
+- The development, implementation, and monitoring of a comprehensive POC in collaboration with the client or the client's responsible adult that addresses the client's medical, nursing, psychosocial, therapeutic, and developmental services, including the following prescribed services: - Skilled nursing - PCS to assist with activities of daily living or instrumental activities of daily living while in the PPECC